 While it may seem that a mechanics lien should have something to do with the person who works on your car, it doesn’t.
 Under the law, a mechanic is anyone who provides labor, services, or supplies to improve real property — such as the carpenters and electricians you hire to work on your house.
 A mechanic’s lien is a legal hold against your real property by anyone who improves it through the provision of such services or supplies.
-Pinks, Lipshie, White & Nemeth handles cases in mechanics lien law and other real estate litigation.
+Pinks, Lipshie, & White handles cases in mechanics lien law and other real estate litigation.
 We handle your mechanics lien disputes related to:

 There is no uniform mechanic’s lien law.
 Instead, the process of establishing or “perfecting” a mechanic’s lien is governed by state law.
 We understand the specifics of mechanic’s lien law in New York.
 Our substantial knowledge of state specifics such as pre-lien notice requirements, mechanics lien filing deadlines and parties who need to be notified gives you piece of mind and makes our attorneys uniquely qualified to represent you with confidence.

 Our firm has a successful track record advocating for banks as priority lenders over mechanic’s lien holders in cases of foreclosure.
 We use experience derived from our extensive file of client wins to build your case, often successfully challenging assumptions on timing of improvements to property and the very eligibility of a worker to have a mechanics lien.